-MAP Student Progress Reports are coming home today.
+Due to the Safer at Home Order, students only completed the fall and winter sessions.
 An ORLS snapshot is on the reverse of this page.
 The Mean Percentiles chart averages all of the students' percentile rank by subject.
 ORLS is compared against schools across the nation that took the MAP assessment.
 The 50 percentile mark divides the national data in half, half of the students score above this point and half score below this point.
 The second comparison contains an average RIT score compared with the 2015 grade level norm and a grade 11 norm.
 The RIT score is a test score used to identify grade-level equivalency for a student.
 Class populations less than ten students may see some skewing in the averages because of either high or low performance.
 Historically, ORLS students test at significantly higher levels than other schools in the United States and typically above other WELS schools.
 The overall scores show ORLS has high academic expectations, a strong curriculum, effective instruction, and supportive families and teachers.
 The cumulative effect of a PK-8 education at ORLS is seen in the abilities and readiness of our graduates.